 The time needed to sell out an event has become shorthand for success.
 The quicker the sellout, the more popular the event.
 Headlines regularly proclaim sellouts in minutes, or even seconds.

-We’ve helped the biggest names in ticketing run onsales for the past decade, and we’ve arrived at a conclusion: it’s just not possible to sell out in something like 2 minutes.
+We’ve helped the biggest names in ticketing—from Ticketmaster to AXS to StubHub—run onsales for the past decade, and we’ve arrived at a conclusion:

-This myth hides important nuances to the onsale process.
+This “instant sellout” narrative is the ticketing world’s biggest myth.
+It hides important nuances to the onsale process.
 It signals a fundamental misunderstanding of how onsales work.
-These misunderstandings can lead to poor customer experiences.
+And these misunderstandings can lead to poor customer experiences.
+Read on to discover how.

 - All announced tickets are sold